-- We achieved 25% of our corporate goals for 2018 and paid performance-based bonuses at 25% of target to our named executive officers. - We granted annual equity awards to our named executive officers in the form of stock options to incentivize and reward for stockholder value creation. - Our named executive officers forfeited the performance-vesting restricted stock unit awards we granted in 2017 because we did not meet the performance targets required for vesting as of December 31, 2018. - We structured 75% of our Chief Executive Officer's target compensation and 61% of the average of the other named executive officers' target compensation as variable or at-risk pay, consisting of annual performance bonus and equity awards.
-"Target compensation" consists of base salary paid, target performance bonus opportunity and equity awards granted in 2018.
+- We achieved 108% of our corporate goals for 2019 and paid performance-based bonuses at 108% of target to our named executive officers who continued with us through the end of 2019, which amounts were pro-rated for our named executive officers who joined our Company during 2019.
+We did not pay any bonuses to our named executive officers who departed during 2019. - We granted equity awards in the form of stock options to our named executive officers to incentivize and reward for stockholder value creation.
+We also granted restricted stock unit awards to retain certain of our named executive officers during our leadership transition and shift in business strategy. - We structured 80% of our CEO, Mr. Sherman's target compensation and 69% of the average of the other continuing named executive officers' (Mr. Andriole, Dr. Alrutz and Dr. Nichols) target compensation as variable or at-risk pay, consisting of annual performance bonus and equity awards.
+"Target compensation" consists of base salary, target performance bonus opportunity and equity awards granted in 2019.